recon-security-lab/NzxVox/README.md

 # NzxVox
-## The NzxVox that Attack/OSINT Command Box for hardcore pentest Ops
+## The NzxVox is a vagrat box for Attack/OSINT, all for hardcore penetration Ops